liri-uzh/lcpcli/README.md

 Convert and upload:

-1. Create a parent directory in which you have child directory that contains all your properly-fromatted CONLLU files
+1. Create a parent directory in which you have a child directory that contains all your properly-fromatted CONLLU files

 2. In the **parent** directory, next to the folder containing the CONLLU files, create a template `.json` file that describes your corpus structure, for example: